subhyansh/ResultX/README.md

 # ResultX
-This is a system of studen ramking based on ther academic performance
+This is a system of studen ranking based on ther academic performance and compare their CGPA